YuntianChen/SGA-PDE/README.md

 # SGA-PDE
 Symbolic genetic algorithm for discovering open-form partial differential equations (SGA-PDE) is a model to discover open-form PDEs directly from data without prior knowledge about the equation structure.
+For more introduction about this model, please refer to the paper [Any equation is a forest: Symbolic genetic algorithm for discovering open-form partial differential equations (SGA-PDE)](https://arxiv.org/abs/2106.11927).
 SGA-PDE focuses on the representation and optimization of PDE.
 Firstly, SGA-PDE uses symbolic mathematics to realize the flexible representation of any given PDE, transforms a PDE into a forest, and converts each function term into a binary tree.
 Secondly, SGA-PDE adopts a specially designed genetic algorithm to efficiently optimize the binary trees by iteratively updating the tree topology and node attributes.
 The SGA-PDE is gradient-free, which is a desirable characteristic in PDE discovery since it is difficult to obtain the gradient between the PDE loss and the PDE structure.

 Why do we need SGA-PDE?